Clock Factorized Quantum Monte Carlo Method for Long-range Interacting Systems: clock factorized quantum Monte Carlo Algorithms

-When constructing an EBMC algorithm, careful consideration must be given to two crucial elements.
+When constructing a clock factorized QMC algorithm, careful consideration must be given to two crucial elements.
 The first element is the box technique introduced in the previous section, where long-range interaction terms are grouped into boxes to increase the overall acceptance rate.
 Since this study does not cover systems with glassy long-range interactions where the box technique can significantly affect the algorithm's performance, we set the box size to $1$ for simplicity, i.e., each factor contains only one pairwise interaction.
 The second element is the proper choice of the bound hazard rate, denoted as $\hat{h}_j$.
-As previously discussed, the value of $\hat{h}_j$ governs the average step size of the event-based sampling, thus significantly affecting the algorithm's performance.
-However, once these steps have been completed, the design and implementation of the EBMC algorithm for a given model is typically straightforward.
-The approach involves selecting a state-of-the-art update scheme for the model and integrating the event-based sampling process with the updates.
-This implementation process requires only minimal modifications of an existing code by replacing the Metropolis filter of the original algorithm with an event-based sampling step, while the proposal of updates and the actual update operations remain unchanged.
-Therefore, in the following description to EBMC algorithms, we shall focus on the vital ingredients of an EBMC algorithm, such as deriving an expression for bound hazard rate $\hat{h}_j$, while we only briefly describe the update schemes without diving into the details.
+As previously discussed, the value of $\hat{h}_j$ governs the average step size of the clock sampling, thus significantly affecting the algorithm's performance.
+However, once these steps have been completed, the design and implementation of the clock factorized QMC algorithm for a given model is typically straightforward.
+The approach involves selecting a state-of-the-art update scheme for the model and integrating the clock sampling process with the updates.
+This implementation process requires only minimal modifications of an existing code by replacing the Metropolis filter of the original algorithm with a clock sampling step, while the proposal of updates and the actual update operations remain unchanged.
+Therefore, in the following description to clock factorized QMC algorithms, we shall focus on the vital ingredients of a clock factorized QMC algorithm, such as deriving an expression for bound hazard rate $\hat{h}_j$, while we only briefly describe the update schemes without diving into the details.